LBRYFoundation/lbry.org/docs/news/076-night-living-dead/index.md

 ---
 author: reilly-smith
-title: 'Braaains!'
+title: "Braaains!"
-date: '2016-10-20 00:06:00'
+date: "2016-10-20 00:06:00"
-cover: 'notld-banner.png'
+cover: "notld-banner.png"
 ---

-*Night of the Living Dead* stands atop the mountain of great Hollywood films.
+_Night of the Living Dead_ stands atop the mountain of great Hollywood films.

 It's also the most downloaded public domain title of all-time.
 Except for one caveat: finding a good torrent or retrieving files from (the wonderful) Archive.org, and viewing them in your living room... isn't exactly user-friendly.